conneroisu/cpre488/mps/MP-0/Report.md

 ## [TASK] Step 9: Connect to the Vivado Logic Analyzer: i) Take a screen capture of an LED wire turning on?
 Can you turn the LED on and off fast enough to get a screen capture of the Logic Analyzer displaying this pulse?
 If so, then provide this screen capture as well.
 For how long does the pulse stay high?

-i) instruction 11: In the Template page, select "Hello World", not "Peripheral Test" template In your writeup, use this feature and describe what print() does, and how.
+In your writeup, use this feature and describe what print() does, and how.

-Why do you believe this function is used by Xilinx for their Hello World application, as opposed to the more conventional printf() function?

 Modify the nes_bootloader code such that the NES games are reasonably playable.
 In your report, describe your general approach to implementing both of the NESCore_Callback functions.